-Sure, surfers and kiteboarders taking air — in every season — at Lawrencetown Beach understand the rugged, unspoilt beauty.
+Sure, surfers and kite-boarders taking air – in every season – at Lawrencetown Beach understand the rugged, unspoiled beauty.
 So do hikers trekking through the woods along the Musquodoboit Trail or cyclists watching eagles soar over the Salt Marshes.

-In summertime, while the city steams, you descend the Heartbreak Hills leaving Cole Harbour, and the temperature drops as the breeze lifts.
+In the summertime, while the city steams, you descend the Heartbreak Hills leaving Cole Habour, and the temperature drops as the breeze lift.
 Heading to Conrad’s, or farther afield to Clam Harbour, you’ll find generous white sand beaches and a surprisingly warm surf, and maybe a dozen swimmers will be sharing your joy.

 Avid paddlers know the Eastern Shore is home to more than 100 coastal islands that are little changed over millennia.
-Taylor Head Provincial Park feels so authentic that it’s easy to imagine a Mi’qmaq village waiting once you crest the hill.
-The Musquodoboit Trail system offers natural experiences at all activity levels, from easy strolls to mountaineering, while the Liscombe River Trail is a rugged hike through a roiling river valley to a beautiful waterfall.
+Taylor Head Provincial Park feels so authentic that it’s easy to imagine a Mi'kmaq village waiting for the one you crest the hill.
+The Musquodoboit Trail system offers natural experiences at all activity levels, from easy strolls to mountaineering, while the Liscombe River Trail is a rugged hike through a rolling river valley to a beautiful waterfall.

-If you love wildlife, the bounty will amaze.
-Birds of prey wheel overhead, and seabirds scurry along many beaches.
-In Seaforth, Hope for Wildlife has rehabilitated more than 40,000 injured and orphaned wild animals — more than 250 species, including seals, beavers, hares, turtles, and eagles.
+If you love wildlife, the bounty will amaze you.
+Birds of prey wheel overhead and seabirds scurry along many beaches.
+In Seaforth, Hope for Wildlife has rehabilitated more than 40,000 injured and orphaned wild animals – more than 250 species, including seals, beavers, hares, turtles and eagles.
 Greyhound Pets of Atlantic Canada volunteers find good homes for hundreds of retired racers every year.

 Rest assured, if you prefer structured outdoor activities, the Eastern Shore has you covered.
-Delightful courses await duffers at Osprey Shores Golf Resort, Harbour Ridge Gold Club, and River Oaks Golf Club.
+Delightful courses await duffers at Osprey Shores Golf Resort, Harbour Ridge Golf Club and River Oakes Golf Club.

 Unlike the capital, much of the Eastern Shore feels untouched and unchanging.
 A bevy of lovely communities like Chezzetcook, Musquodoboit Harbour, Sheet Harbour, and Port Dufferin are working towns and sweet reminders of simpler times.
 Church hall lobster suppers are frequent in summer, and fishers and farmers sell the freshest food imaginable at roadside stalls.
 It’s exactly how wholesome, small-town life should feel.

 Museums are plentiful, too.
-Sherbrooke Village, circa 1860s, brims with historical shops, homes, and lively re-enactors.
-Closer to the city, Fisherman’s Life Museum, and Memory Lane Heritage Village delight young and old alike, and a variety of cafes, pubs, bakeries, and restaurants work hard for your custom.
+Sherbrooke Village, circa the 1860s, brims with historical shops, homes, and lively re-en-actors.
+Closer to the city, Fisherman’s Life Museum, and Memory Lane Heritage Village delight young and old alike, and a variety of cafes, pubs and bakeries and restaurants work hard for your custom.

-The Eastern Shore secret is slowly being discovered — that’s why Century 21 offers so many properties.
+The Eastern Shore secret is slowly being discovered – that’s why Century 21 Trident Realty offers so many properties.
 We can’t wait to help you know this area better.